Become a Next Generation Data Engineer

-The Master of Science, MS, in Data Architecture and Management degree at Northeastern University is designed to prepare you for the evolving and growing field needing data engineers, by providing you the holistic knowledge and technical skill to engineer big data systems, curate data, and integrate and process data so that data scientists and business analysts can access and interpret data in context to provide meaningful results to management.
-Businesses across industries have a rising need for data engineers—those who can integrate gigantic amounts of fragmented data, often from thousands of data sources, and transform it into useful information used to identify business opportunities and avoid risk.
+The Master of Science, MS, in Data Architecture and Management degree at Northeastern University is designed to prepare you for the evolving and growing field needing data engineers.
+You will gain the holistic knowledge and technical skill to engineer big data systems, curate data, and integrate and process data so that data scientists and business analysts can access and interpret data in context to provide meaningful results to management.

 Marrying business intelligence, data warehousing, and software engineering, Northeastern’s broad and experiential master’s, MS, in Data Architecture and Management curriculum will give you sought-after knowledge, while machine learning techniques will prepare you for the next generation of data integration tools.